 As an entrepreneur, I am really good with high-level strategic thinking.
-It’s what I help folks with all day long in my online mastermind for entrepreneurs and as a content strategy consultant.
+It’s what I help folks with all day long in my online mastermind for entrepreneurs and as a organic content strategy consultant.

 And you cannot keep me away from a good entrepreneurial conference.
 I love seeing my entrepreneurial friends and making new ones too.

 Detail-oriented stuff like putting the right file in the right folder on my desktop and taking care of my books.

 What I love and hate about my work tracks with my experience playing video games.
 The more you know about yourself, the more you can put yourself in a position to do more of the stuff you like and less of the stuff you don’t.